-In this article series, Baker Tilly specialists define Agile, walk through its applications to internal audit and offer lessons learned through case study approaches.
+In this article series, The Agile Internal Audit Journey, Baker Tilly specialists define Agile, walk through its applications to internal audit and offer lessons learned through case study approaches.

-In our previous article, we discussed the role of internal audit, introduced the history of Agile, addressed some common misconceptions about agile auditing and set the baseline for the journey ahead.
+In the first article, Agile auditing: transforming internal audit to add greater value, we discussed the role of internal audit, introduced the history of Agile, addressed some common misconceptions about agile auditing and set the baseline for the journey ahead.
 Progressing forward in our journey, we explore the Agile manifesto and how Agile principles can be applied to internal audit.

 An example agile internal audit manifesto: